awsdocs/amazon-eks-user-guide/doc_source/create-cluster.md

 **Important**
 If you select subnets that were created before March 26, 2020 using one of the Amazon EKS AWS CloudFormation VPC templates, be aware of a default setting change that was introduced on March 26, 2020\.
 For more information, see [Creating a VPC for your Amazon EKS cluster](create-public-private-vpc.md)\.
 **Important**
 Do not select a subnet in AWS Outposts, AWS Wavelength or an AWS Local Zone when creating your cluster\.
 After cluster creation, you can tag the AWS Outposts AWS Wavelength or AWS Local Zone subnets with the cluster name, which will then enable you to deploy self\-managed nodes to the subnet\.
-For more information, see [Subnet tagging requirement](network_reqs.md#vpc-subnet-tagging)\.
+For more information, see [Subnet tagging](network_reqs.md#vpc-subnet-tagging)\.
    + **Security groups** – The **SecurityGroups** value from the AWS CloudFormation output that you generated when you created your [VPC](create-public-private-vpc.md)\.
 This security group has **ControlPlaneSecurityGroup** in the drop\-down name\.
 **Important**
 The node AWS CloudFormation template modifies the security group that you specify here, so **Amazon EKS strongly recommends that you use a dedicated security group for each cluster control plane \(one per cluster\)**\.
 If this security group is shared with other resources, you might block or disrupt connections to those resources\.